PolyPlugins/reusable-admin-panel/readme.txt

 Our goal was to create a reuseable admin panel that can be used by various plugins without having to build or include classes of the same code in multiple plugins, while at the same time being quick to setup.

+View our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/) to see a list of fields and their parameters.

-Download the [example plugin](https://www.polyplugins.com/reusable-admin-panel-example-plugin/) to get up and running as quick as possible.
+You can also download our [example plugin](https://www.polyplugins.com/reusable-admin-panel-example-plugin/) to get up and running as quick as possible.

 Have suggestions?
 Submit a Pull Requests via [Github](https://github.com/PolyPlugins/Reusable-Admin-Panel).